abenz1267/cachy/README.md

 BenchmarkExecuteDualTemplate-16    	 3000000	       432 ns/op	     144 B/op	       3 allocs/op
 ```

 If you have suggestions or feedback, feel free to contact me!
+PRs or Issues are welcomed!

 I hope this little library is useful to some.